VISIT THIS PRODUCER'S WEBSITE

 Sam practices minimalist intervention in both the vineyard and the cellar.
-Fruit is sourced from Wild Ruth Ranch and Fox Hill Vineyard, both managed by the collaborative venture between Idlewild and Ruth Lewandowski Wines, Wild Ruth Farming.
+Fruit is sourced from Lost Hills Ranch and Fox Hill Vineyard, both managed by the collaborative venture between Idlewild and Ruth Lewandowski Wines, Wild Ruth Farming.
 These small vineyards are progressively-farmed with a holistic approach, ensuring that both the site and vintage are allowed to speak.
 While not dogmatic in practice, this honest and sustainable approach is fundamental to the winemaking at Idlewild.
 In the cellar, wines are made naturally, with nothing added other than minimal additions of sulfites.

 Uniquely fresh and focused, with notable vibrancy in fruit and savory qualities, Idlewild’s single varietal and vineyard wines have gained a following for their varietal typicity, energy, and balance.
 As in Italy, where wine is an intrinsic part of culture and dining, Sam’s elegant and gulpable Piedmontese varietal blends strike a perfect balance between joy and depth.